Lance, Colby,

 First, I suspect you have no idea who I am, and considering the fact that we have never met, when it was suggested that I write to you, I was apprehensive about doing so.
 However, because the suggestion came from an individual who knew how much I loved her and although it was many years ago, she undoubtedly remains in my emotional and spiritual DNA, I began writing.

-I heard from her several months later when she called to tell me your grandfather died and since I had been close to him after my father died when I was in college (although I don’t think her dad ever got over the fact that when I and some guys from school helped move their family, they broke the corner off of his mother’s 7-foot dining room mirror after he specifically stated that it was the one thing we had to take care of), Joan thought I might want to attend the funeral.
+I heard from her several months later when she called to tell me your grandfather died and since I had been close to him after my father died when I was in college (although I don’t think her dad ever got over the fact that when I and some guys from school helped move their family, they broke the corner off of his mother’s 7-foot dining room mirror after he specifically stated that it was the one thing we had to take care of), Jeanne thought I might want to attend the funeral.
 Unfortunately, and with deep regret I was unable to go.
 Perhaps that was for the best as I would not have wanted my presence to possibly cause even the slightest form of distraction.

 That was the last time I spoke to her.

-A little over 2 ½ years ago the intensity and strength of my emotions regarding your mom reached a level where I not only felt something was wrong with her emotionally, physically, or both, I knew something was very wrong.
+A little over 1 ½ years ago the intensity and strength of my emotions regarding your mom reached a level where I not only felt something was wrong with her emotionally, physically, or both, I knew something was very wrong.
 For no logical reason, my concern for her radically escalated both in frequency and strength, some bringing a feeling of deep emptiness.

 Time didn’t diminish these concerns and my struggles continued to intensify on how or if I should act on my uneasiness.
 It was during this time I randomly decided to drive to your home in Northern Virginia.
 I knew where it was since I had been told, somewhere along life’s path, that it was designed by an individual who was from our high school.
 At the time…I had no idea as to why I chose to do so in the third week of Aug 2016 especially after knowing where she lived for over 30 years, why that day?
 When I arrived, I found that the house and property to be gated and fenced, so knocking on the door wasn’t going to happen.
 I was also somewhat confused as to why there seemed to be more cars than would be expected parked randomly in the driveway in the early afternoon on a weekday.

-Then at the end of 2018, as if my decision was being guided, a high school friend of Joan’s and mine, who I had not talked to in many years, saw a picture on Facebook of my granddaughter, and messaged me that she thought she looked just like Joan.
+Then at the end of 2018, as if my decision was being guided, a high school friend of Jeanne’s and mine, who I had not talked to in many years, saw a picture on Facebook of my granddaughter, and messaged me that she thought she looked just like Joanne.
 Another coincidence?
 Maybe, but if you are like my son, you believe there are no such things as coincidences.

 The comment served to galvanize my decision to make a determined effort to understand if there was a reason for my worry.
-After exhausting pretty much every channel I could think of that didn’t involve speaking with a family member, I decided my only alternative was to do just that and I contacted Joan’s brother, Gary.
+After exhausting pretty much every channel I could think of that didn’t involve speaking with a family member, I decided my only alternative was to do just that and I contacted Jeanne’s brother, Gary.
 Although I never saw much of him as he was a bit of a maverick, I knew him well enough to be included when, your mom, grandmother and grandfather took him to Dulles and said good-bye as he left for Vietnam.

-When he told me that Joan had died in the middle of August 2016, and how, I became instantly numb, more than stunned, depressed, and felt as a part of me was gone.
+When he told me that Joanne had died in the middle of August 2016, and how, I became instantly numb, more than stunned, depressed, and felt as a part of me was gone.
 His words played over and over in my mind like a bad dream that I couldn’t wake up from, I was left with an emptiness that after so many years was beyond understanding.
 The emotions, memories, and regrets revealed that evidently, my feelings for her were still far greater than conventional wisdom would offer.

 It was during this time of emotional pain that it was suggested that I write to you.
 So, I started to write a relatively straight forward letter, but I soon realized it needed to be more than just a note saying, I’m sorry.

 It also became very apparent that it is impossible to convey true feelings with written words.
-My dilemma was how was I going to express in writing how much Joan meant to me and others.
+My dilemma was how was I going to express in writing how much Joanne meant to me and others.
 As well, I wanted you know that my words are more than just words and when I say that there was no other person I have known to be as kind and giving as she, you will know it comes from the depths of my being.

 Distance separated us when we were young and we followed the flow of life’s separate currents, but the energy between us remained as do the memories.
 Her acceptance, caring and patience is a model for all of us to follow and I am reminded of this patience and have to smile when I remember how I must have certainly pushed it to the edge when I spent hours in the ocean when I was first learning to surf, (pre leash), she not only didn’t get mad but when I got worked as I challenged the East coast break she encouraged me to keep trying.

-The unbearable pain I felt when I first learned of Joan’s death has slightly lessened, but my sadness continues.
+The unbearable pain I felt when I first learned of Joanne’s death has slightly lessened, but my sadness continues.
 Even so, I have absolute certainty that although her physical being is no longer with us, her energy, which many refer to as our spirit, continues to move in ways we will only better understand as we progress to the next level of our purpose.
-Joan’s physical self was ceasing to function, her spiritual self was encumbered by a failing body preventing her from reaching her ultimate and final phase of life.
+Jeanne’s physical self was ceasing to function, her spiritual self was encumbered by a failing body preventing her from reaching her ultimate and final phase of life.

 You may have heard the quote, written by a young WW II pilot just months before he died on a mission and was repeated by President Regan following the tragedy of the space shuttle Columbia.
 "We will never forget them," "nor the last time we saw them as they prepared for their journey and waved goodbye and then 'slipped the surly bonds of earth to touch the face of God."